johanneskastl/ansible-role-install_and_configure_keepalived/README.md

 The optional variables are:

-- `state`: you can set a `state` option on a vrrp_instance, to tell keepalived that this node is supposed to be the MASTER or BACKUP node.
+- `state`: you can set a `state` option on a `vrrp_instance`, to tell keepalived that this node is supposed to be the MASTER or BACKUP node.
 This let's the instance transition to this state immediately, if the `priority` is set accordingly (MASTER: 255, BACKUP: 200).
 This variable is expected to hold key-value-pairs for all of the nodes, with the host's name being the key and the `state` (i.e. `MASTER` or `BACKUP`) as the value

 ```
   state: